klette/pyroutes/doc/usage.rst

 Using URLs as data
 ------------------

-.. warning:: This is only available in development version.
-0.3.0 is not released yet.

 As of Pyroutes >= 0.3.0 using URLs as data for your handler really simple.
 Let's create an ``archive`` route as an example::